AnyBody/GRF-prediction/README.md

 ![image](https://cloud.githubusercontent.com/assets/1038978/19969105/9a7834b6-a1d7-11e6-8880-26bb8fbc489e.png)

 Motion capture data is often recorded without force plates.
-In traditional inverse dynamics, this would make it impossible to perform a kinetic analysis.
-However, AnyBody has the possibility to predict ground reaction forces (GRF), so you make inverse dynamics models based on recorded motion without GRF force measurement (Fluit et al., 2014; Jung et al., 2014).'
+In traditional inverse dynamics, this would make it impossible to perform a dynamic analysis.
+However, AnyBody has the possibility to predict ground reaction forces (GRF), so you can make inverse dynamics models based on recorded motion without GRF force measurement (Fluit et al., 2014; Jung et al., 2014).

 GRF prediction relies on conditional contacts added to the feet of the model.
 The conditional contacts work as force actuators to generate the normal and frictional forces necessary to balance model.
-Mathematically, the actuators are modelled similarly to muscles and the contact forces are determined by the muscle recruitment optimization.
+Mathematically, the actuators are modeled similarly to muscles, and the muscle recruitment optimization determines the contact forces.
 The effect is that the model will utilize the ground reactions if that can minimize the muscle activity.

-Adding conditional contacts to a model can be rather complex, but we have created an anyscript class template that makes the process much easier.
+Adding conditional contacts to a model can be rather complex, but we have created an AnyScript class template that makes the process much easier.
 The class template will generate all the necessary AnyScript code.
 Thus, adding GRF prediction is similar to adding force plates to a model.

 This new functionality is not yet released to the AnyBody Managed Model Repository (AMMR).
 The files needed for this to work must be downloaded separately.

 The following section illustrates how to add the code to an existing mocap model.

 ## Adding ground force prediction to a mocap model.